quentin-sommer/react-useragent/README.md

 Then use the `<UserAgent>` component.

-react-useragent expose some props, these are optimized and will be faster than directly accessing the `UAParser.js` library.
+react-useragent expose some props, these are optimized and using them will be faster than directly accessing the `UAParser.js` library.

 Available props for `<UserAgent>`